grandparkla/july4/index.markdown

 8PM – 9:30PM
 : *[DJ Jedi](https://www.mixcloud.com/DJJedi/)* (Legendary Hip-Hop selector takes you up to Fireworks time.)

-## Play Space for Kids
+## Kids' Play Zones

-There will be a dedicated play space on the event lawn for children ages 4-14.
+There will be a dedicated play spaces on the event lawn for children ages 4-14.

+# Event Lawn

+2PM – 5:30PM
 [Got Game Sports](https://www.gotgamecamp.com) will be leading tag, soccer and other games until 8:30pm.
 Tunes spun by DJ Francesca Harding, Ericalandia, and Chris Douridas.

+# The Sandlot

+2PM – 7PM

 ## Transportation